 In cases in which listings cannot be observed, the management makes its best estimate of the price the market would establish by means of the use of internal models.

 On most occasions, these internal models use data based on observable market parameters as significant inputs (Level 2).

 The Group has certain financial instruments whose fair value has been obtained using its own internal models with significant inputs not observable in market data (Level 3).
-At the end of financial years 2021 and 2020, these instruments consisted mainly of loans and advances, some financial instruments classified in the portfolio at "Financial assets at fair value with changes in profit or loss" and "Non-trading financial assets held mandatorily measured at fair value with changes in profit or loss", as well as financial liabilities at amortised cost from the Group's consolidated statement of financial position.
+At the end of financial years 2023 and 2022, these instruments consisted mainly of loans and advances, some financial instruments classified in the portfolio at "Financial assets at fair value through profit or loss" and "Non-trading financial assets held mandatorily measured at fair value through profit or loss", as well as financial liabilities at amortised cost from the Group's consolidated statement of financial position.